-Social selling on LinkedIn is a powerful tool for bringing in new leads and growing your business.
+Social selling on LinkedIn is a powerful tactic for bringing in new leads and business opportunities.

 The platform’s immense reach and targeting capabilities make it an invaluable resource for sales professionals who want to build relationships, nurture prospects, and drive revenue.

-Social selling is a prospecting technique that involves interacting with leads on a social network through various methods — posting content, sending direct messages, etc.
+Social selling is a prospecting technique that involves interacting with leads on a social network through various methods, such as posting content or sending direct messages.

-Instead, it’s to build strong relationships with ideal leads and develop your reputation as an expert in your industry.
+The goal is to build strong relationships with social leads and develop your reputation as an industry expert.

 When you execute social selling correctly, potential buyers will think of your name when they need help.